 Your Maintenance Calories are Not as Low as You Think

 As you increase your calories, those important metabolism regulating hormones will begin to up-regulate.
-Thyroid hormone will increase, leptin levels will be at levels that won’t signal starvation, and muscle tissue will start to be spared.
+Thyroid hormone will increase, leptin levels will be at levels that won’t signal starvation, and muscle tissue will start to be spared or even increase.

-Calorie deficits only need to be 10-20 percent lower than your maintenance cals to be effective.
-Anything more and you start to veer into dangerous metabolism destroying territory.
-Take care of your metabolism, and your fitness lifestyle will be much more enjoyable and easy to maintain.
+Calorie deficits only need to be 10-20 percent lower than your maintenance calories to be effective.
+Anything more and you start to veer into dangerous metabolism destroying territory, and you put yourself into a higher risk of having adherence issues.